The Idea INDEX

 “[The market is] complex, like a rainforest, and not complicated, like a racing car.
 It becomes a self-reinforcing, chaotic, fat-tailed environment of perpetual novelty in the throes of ‘adaptive behaviour’ between participants … a paradoxical, self-referencing shape where the future drives the present and the present drives the future … persistent change and novel behaviour emerge from this small kernel of operation.
 Contradiction is at the very heart of the markets.
 That is how they are made.”4

-Humans and their tools are finite.
-They are limited by their biology, time and mental bandwidth.
-Their tools are purpose-built and limited to a specific function or environment that exists in a moment in time.
+Humans and their tools are finite, limited by biology, time, and mental bandwidth.
+Tools are purpose-built and limited to a specific function or environment in a moment in time.
 Yet, for humans and their tools, the market is essentially infinite.

 So, by necessity, the trader must be reductive, finite just enough—but no more.